-- Taken together, the studies comprised the results from over 1000 patients with heart failure. - All of the studies had a cross-over design or a parallel groups design. - All of the studies but one used between 100 and 200 milligrams of Coenzyme Q10 per day. - None of the studies reported any significant side effects.

-- Ten of the 13 studies showed positive effects of adjunctive treatment of heart failure patients with Coenzyme Q10: improvements in symptoms, exercise capacity, and quality of life. - Three of the 13 studies had neutral outcomes. - The improvement in exercise capacity associated with Coenzyme Q10 treatment had the same order of magnitude as the improvement in exercise capacity associated with the use of ACE inhibitors in heart failure patients.
+- Taken together, the studies comprised the results from over 1000 patients with heart failure - All of the studies had a cross-over design or a parallel groups design 33 - All of the studies but one used between 100 and 200 milligrams of Coenzyme Q10 per day - None of the studies reported any significant side effects - Ten of the 13 studies showed positive effects of adjunctive treatment of heart failure patients with Coenzyme Q10: improvements in symptoms, exercise capacity, and quality of life - Three of the 13 studies had neutral outcomes - The improvement in exercise capacity associated with Coenzyme Q10 treatment had the same order of magnitude as the improvement in exercise capacity associated with the use of ACE inhibitors in heart failure patients

-2003: Alehagen: The First Senior Participants Enrolled in the KiSel-10 Study
+2003: Alehagen: the first elderly participants enrolled in KiSel-10 study

-Dr. Urban Alehagen and researchers at the University Hospital, Linkoping, Sweden, began enrolling senior Swedish citizens in the KiSel-10 clinical trial [3].
-KiSel-10 was a study of the effect of a combined intervention with selenium (SelenoPrecise[®] 200 micrograms/day) and Coenzyme Q10 (Bio-Quinone Q10 100 milligrams twice a day) on cardiovascular mortality and cardiac function in the senior population in the Kinda municipality in southeastern Sweden.
+Dr. Urban Alehagen and researchers at the University Hospital, Linkoping, Sweden, began enrolling elderly Swedish citizens in the KiSel-10 clinical trial [3].
+KiSel-10 was a study of the effect of a combined intervention with selenium (SelenoPreciseR 200 micrograms/day) and Coenzyme Q10 (Bio-Quinone Q10 100 milligrams twice a day) on cardiovascular mortality and cardiac function in the elderly population in the Kinda municipality in southeastern Sweden.